 - One-Eyed Monster is a film about a killer penis.
-We wish we were was making this up.
+We wish we were making this up.

 - Killdozer.
 Yes, an evil killer bulldozer.
 Sounds like the perfect date for Christine.
 It gets its evil via alien-life from another galaxy.

-- The Shaft: Another killer elevator.
+- The Shaft: A killer elevator.

 - Lightning Strikes: The Sci Fi Channel presents killer lightning.